performant-software/Neatline/docs/final/installing-neatline.md

 Omeka is a web application written with PHP and MySQL that runs on the "[LAMP stack][lamp]" (Linux, Apache, MySQL, and PHP), a ubiquitous set of technologies supported by almost any commercial or institutional hosting provider - many web hosts even provide an automatic "one-click" installer.
 See the "Hosting Suggestions" guide in the Omeka documentation for a list of recommended providers.
 Alternatively, if you just want to experiment with Neatline in an offline setting, your can also install Omeka on a sandbox server environment running on your own computer using software packages like [MAMP][mamp], [WampServer][wamp], or [XAMPP][xampp], with the option of migrating the site to a public-facing web host at any point in the future.

-To get started, you'll need the following:
+Either way, you'll need the following:

   - A server environment with [PHP][php] (5.2.11 or greater), [MySQL][mysql] (5.0 or greater), and Apache.
   - Permission to add and edit files to the server.
   - Credentials for a MySQL user and the name of a database for the Omeka installation.

-For more detailed system requirements, see [Preparing to Install][preparing] in the Omeka documentation.
+For more detailed system requirements, see the [Preparing to Install][preparing] guide in the Omeka documentation.

 ## Installing Omeka